nichui/2020-fall-cs160-teamspiritworld/README.md

 }
 ```

-and select the “raw” and “JSON” options.
+and select the “raw” and “JSON” option

 Make sure the request is POST.
 You should be able to see the response at the bottom, and the status on the top right of the bottom field.
 For failed API calls, you will get a `Status: 404 Not Found`.